 According to the Bureau of Labor Statistics, heavy equipment caused 1,038 fatal occupational injuries in 2020 alone.

-Checking equipment ahead of time to ensure it’s working properly and identify any potential safety hazards can help safeguard your employees from possible accidents.
+Checking equipment ahead of time and keeping track of all near-miss reports will ensure all equipment is working properly.
+Also, identifying any potential safety hazards (like a forklift maintenance checklist) can help safeguard your employees from possible accidents.

 Heavy equipment replacement is anything but cheap.
 For example, a new mini excavator can range from $80,000 to $150,000 while a full-size excavator can cost anywhere between $100,000 to $500,000.

-Inspecting heavy equipment allows you to pinpoint issues as they arise, so you can schedule more cost-effective repair before the problem snowballs and a replacement is needed instead.
+Inspecting heavy equipment allows you to pinpoint issues as they arise, so you can schedule more cost-effective repairs before the problem snowballs and a replacement is needed instead.

 Heavy Equipment Daily Inspection Checklist